Sarmad Kashani

-Sarmad Kashani, or simply Sarmad (ca. 1590–1661) was a Persian-speaking Armenian mystic and poet who travelled to and made the Indian subcontinent his permanent home during the 17th century.
+Sarmad Kashani (c.
+1590–1661) was a Persian-speaking Armenian mystic and poet who travelled to and made the Indian subcontinent his permanent home during the 17th century.
 Originally Jewish, he may have renounced his religion to adopt Islam.
-However "his conversion was probably only nominal and superficial, since he himself later warned the Jews not to convert themselves".
-Sarmad, in his poetry, states that he is neither Jewish, nor Muslim, nor Hindu.
+However his conversion was probably only nominal and superficial, since he himself used to warn the Jews not to convert themselves.
+Sarmad, in his poetry, stated that he is neither Jewish, nor Muslim, nor Hindu.

 Early life

-Sarmad was born in Armenia around 1590, to a family of Jewish Persian-speaking Armenian merchants.
+Sarmad was born in Armenia or Kashan around 1590, to a family of Jewish Persian-speaking Armenian merchants.
 Sarmad had an excellent command of Persian, essential for his work as a merchant, and composed most of his works in this language.
 He produced a translation of the Torah in Persian.
 He studied under Mulla Sadra and Mir Findiriski before migrating to the Mughal Empire as a merchant.